Language Guide

 Reserved Keywords

-let, func, if, else, while, for, return, true, false, null, break, continue
+let, func, if, else, while, for, return, true, false, null, break, continue, import, export

 Data Types